Science, Technology, Research and Innovation for Development (STRIDE)

 Bringing together education and industry to drive innovation-led economic growth in the Philippines

-The Philippines has one of the fastest-growing economies in the world, expected to grow from the 44th to 16th largest by 2050.
-To keep up with this rate of growth, the nation’s industries will need to more clearly define their need for science and technology services, while enhancing the capacity of universities to train graduates in high-demand skills.
+The Philippines has one of the fastest-growing economies in the world, expected to grow from the 44th to the 16th largest by 2050.
+To keep up with this rate of growth, the nation’s industries will have to more clearly define their need for science and technology services, while enhancing the capacity of universities to train graduates in high-demand skills.

-To address these needs, we are leading a five-year effort funded by the U.S. Agency for International Development known as STRIDE—Science, Technology, Research and Innovation for Development.
+To address these needs, we are leading a five-year effort, funded by the U.S. Agency for International Development, known as STRIDE—Science, Technology, Research and Innovation for Development.

 Using a number of initiatives, STRIDE seeks to

 - Improve research qualifications of faculty and staff